bucs110a0spring22/ch-4-lab-WhileCrocodile/README.md

 I tried fixing this by making sure the turtle was within bounds of the window before it would draw the tan graph.
 I also made sure that no line would be drawn if the y distance between 2 points was greater than 2.
 This fixed the going to infinity problem, while only letting points that should be connected to be connected.

-I'm not sure if the original broken implementation of the drawing tan function would have been accepted, but the "fixed" version is a lot more complicated than I would have expected.
+I'm not sure if the original broken implementation of the drawing tan function would have been accepted, but the "fixed" version is a lot more complicated than I would have expected (for my beginner skill level anyways :sob:)